 What you need to know

-Diesel vehicles make up 21% of our vehicle fleet, but produce most of the pollutants of concern to human health: nitrogen oxides and particulate matter.
+Diesel vehicles make up 23% of our vehicle fleet, but produce most of the pollutants of concern to human health: nitrogen oxides and particulate matter.
 These have multiple negative health effects, especially for children.
 Particulates are known to be carcinogenic, and nitrogen oxides cause respiratory and cardiovascular damage, and can contribute to smog.
-However, diesel vehicles produce less carbon dioxide than petrol vehicles.

 Since the early 2000s the Government has progressively introduced measures to reduce the health and environmental impacts of vehicle emissions.
 This has contributed towards decreasing emissions of most pollutants from transport sources — note that policies to reduce harmful emissions do not affect greenhouse gas emissions.